Seared salmon with cauliflower puree and salad of shaved fennel, currants and pinenuts

 ( SERVES 4 )

 |3 Tbsp||Red wine vinegar, good quality|

 |4 fillets||Salmon, 180g each, skin on and pin-boned|

 |4 Tbsp||Pine nuts, lightly toasted|

 - Season salmon fillets with a little salt and pepper on both sides.
 Heat half of the olive oil in a large heavy based frying pan over a high heat.
 When oil starts to smoke add salmon fillets and fry, skin side down, for 3 minutes.
 When salmon is two-thirds cooked, turn and cook for a further minute.
 Remove from the pan and rest in a warm place.

 - Mix currants, vinegar, pine nuts and remaining olive oil together in a small bowl.
 Divide cauliflower puree between 4 plates and place salmon fillets on top.
-Toss fennel, artichoke, parsley, salad leaves and red onion together and place on top of salmon.
+Toss fennel, jerusalem artichoke, parsley, salad leaves and red onion together and place on top of salmon.
 Spoon currant and pine nut dressing over the top and serve immediately.

 Remove outer leaves and roughly chop cauliflower into small pieces.
 Place cauliflower in a medium sized pot with milk.
 Cover with a cartouche and bring to a simmer over a gentle heat.
 Cook until tender, drain and reserve milk.
 Place cauliflower in a food processor and blend until smooth.
 Place cream in a small pot and bring to the boil.
 Add to cauliflower and pulse to combine.
 Adjust consistency of the cooking liquor if required.
 Season to taste with salt and pepper and reserve for later use.